Frequently Asked Questions

 Can I come along to try out club events?

 If you are interested in hill-running or cross country, then feel free to come along.
 There will always be a friendly face to welcome you, whether you are a member or not.

 You don’t need to me a member to join in our Monday and Wednesday training sessions; reps training sessions and start-of-the-month runs.
 For details of what’s on see our Calendar.

 Also, feel free to contact the committee if you have any questions.

 Why is the club called Westerlands?

-Hill running is our main focus from around March to November.
-The cross-country season takes place over the winter.
-That said, we do take a keen interest in and support all aspects of running.
+Hill running is our main focus from around March to November whereas the cross-country season takes place over the winter.

-If competitive running is not your cup of tea, the club also caters for those who just want to run for reasons of fitness, enjoyment, mental health, vanity, etc.
+One of our core values is placing equal emphasis on social and competitive aspects of the club so we caters for those who just want to run for reasons of fitness, enjoyment, mental health, vanity, etc.

 Map and compass?

 While most hill races have well-defined routes, there are occasions where runners will need to navigate across complex terrain in low visibility.
 This is particularly the case in longer races, races run in poor weather and races with small fields, where it is not possible to simply follow the runner in front.
 Knowing when you have strayed off course and how to navigate back is an essential skill.